adamhamilton44/CyberSecurityToolKit/README.md

 - Openssl helper with random byte generator
 - Secret message creater
 - Turn a bash scrpt into a encrypted executable binary script
+- post exploit zip file with all the needed tools to open and run on remote host

 ## Run Locally
 Clone the project